Samuca47prog/CS50_Web_Development/project2/commerce/auctions/drafts/Checklist.md

     page interactions:
     - [OK] attach page when user click an listing image
-    - if user signed, allow to add/remove to watch list
+    - [OK] if user signed, allow to add/remove to watch list
     - [OK] if user signed, allow to add only a higher bid
     - [OK] if user signed, allow to add comments
-    - if current user is the listing creator, allow to close the auction
+    - [OK] if current user is the listing creator, allow to close the auction
       * show pop up of are you sure?
     * [OK] if current user is the listing creator, allow to delete the auction
       * show pop up of are you sure?
-    - when auction is closed, show winner bid
+    - [OK] when auction is closed, show winner bid
-    - when auction is closed and user is still in that page, show to him if he is the winner
+    - [] when auction is closed and user is still in that page, show to him if he is the winner

 ## WatchList page
 * page that display current user favorite auctions

     similar to index page, but show just user favorite auctions
+    - [OK] show user watchlist

 ## Categories page
 * shows currently categories